 The heating of processed honey may kill grayanotoxin.
 However, the “amount of heat needed to destroy grayanotoxin is not known with certainty.”
 (Source: Gunduz, Abdulkadir & Suleyman, Turedi & Russell, Robert & Ayaz, Faik.
 (2008).
 Clinical review of grayanotoxin/mad honey poisoning past and present.
 Clinical toxicology (Philadelphia, Pa.).
 46. 437-42.
 10.1080/15563650701666306.)

 You can buy mad honey from online sources.
 If you try it, just be aware of the risks mentioned here.
 If you experience complications, get to a doctor.

 Raw honey is the product the bees intended to make.
 Without extensive processing, it is unlikely to be adulterated by non-honey additives.

-While processed honey has a certain appeal (like being squeezable from a little plastic bear), raw honey retains all the flavors, aromas, colors, nutrients, and enzymes that nature provided.
+While processed, regular honey has a certain appeal (like being squeezable from a little plastic bear), raw honey retains all the flavors, aromas, colors, nutrients, and enzymes that nature provided.